VOLTTRON/volttron/docs/source/driver-framework/actuator/actuator-agent.rst

    not be considered a conflict.
 For example, ``time_slot1(device0, time1, **time2**)`` and ``time_slot2(device0, **time2**, time3)`` are not considered a conflict
 -  A request must not conflict with itself
--  If something goes wrong see :ref:`this failure string list <Actuator-Failure_Reasons>` for an explanation of the error.
+-  If something goes wrong see :ref:`this failure string list <Actuator-Failure-Reasons>` for an explanation of the error.